TusKANNy/seismic/docs/TomlInstructions.md

 **Clustering-Specific Parameters:**
 - `kmeans-doc-cut`: Number of top document components to consider during clustering (for inverted-index variants)
+- `min-cluster-size`: Minimum size of clusters during k-means clustering.
+Clusters smaller than this are removed and their documents are reassigned to the nearest valid cluster.
+This helps eliminate noise and improves clustering quality
 - `kmeans-pruning-factor`: Pruning factor for inverted-index k-means variants

 **Pruning Strategy Options:**